stillagorilla/heypage/docs/OPEN_QUESTIONS.md

 - Implement email notifications using a normalized list of notification lines (deduped) and/or grouped counts.
 - No duplicated notification lines should appear in real emails.

+## Topnav: friend requests and notifications

+Source:
+- `includes_topnav.html`

+Questions:
+1) Friend requests in the dropdown: do accept/decline actions trigger a toast and remove the row immediately?
+2) What should the bell/notifications icon open in MVP (dropdown list vs dedicated notifications page)?
+3) Should friend request timestamps use relative time ("Just now") or absolute time formatting?